 1. She is the daughter of Kofi Abrefa Busia, ex-prime minister of Ghana (1969 to 1972) and a member of the Wenchi Royal Family.
-Akosua was born three years after her father Kofi Abrefa Busia became Prime minister of Ghana on December 30th 1966 in Ghana
+Akosua was born in Ghana three years after her father became Prime minister of Ghana on December 30th, 1966.

 2. She Grew up in Ghana but studied abroad

 Akosua Busia grew up in Ghana in a family that so much valued quality education.
-She gained a scholarship to study at the London’s Central School of Speech and Drama, and subsequently, on her father’s decision, continued her studies at the University of Oxford, England.
+She gained a scholarship to study at the London Central School of Speech and Drama; subsequently, on her father’s decision, she continued her studies at the University of Oxford, England.
 Her father was also a graduate of the University of Oxford.
 Her sister, Abena, is an associate professor of English at Rutgers University, New Brunswick.

 3. She started her acting career as early as age 16